-More information on the general investment policy of the funds can be found in the Investment objective and policy of the prospectus.
+More information on the general investment policy of the Sub-Fund can be found in the Investment objective and policy of the prospectus.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-Upstream to its investment process, the fund excludes investments in controversial weapons, thermal coal mining, tobacco and adult entertainment.
+Upstream to its investment process, the Sub-Fund excludes investments in controversial weapons, thermal coal mining, tobacco and adult entertainment.
 More information can be found in the Exclusion Policy available on the website.